Foreign policy of the Truman administration: Leadership

-At first Truman kept all of Roosevelt's cabinet.
-By late 1946 only one remained.
+At first Truman kept all of Roosevelt's cabinet, but by late 1946 only one remained.
 Even as vice president, knowing of the president's poor health, he showed little curiosity about Roosevelt's postwar plans and was kept out of the loop.
 Furthermore, he had a small White House staff that knew little about diplomacy.
 As president he relied heavily on top officials from the State Department.
 Truman quickly replaced Secretary of State Edward Stettinius Jr. with James F. Byrnes, a personal friend from Senate days.
 By 1946, Truman was taking a hard line against the Kremlin, although Byrnes was still trying to be conciliatory.
 The divergence in policy was intolerable.
 Truman replaced Byrnes with the highly prestigious five-star army general George Marshall in January 1947, despite Marshall's failure in negotiating a settlement in the Chinese Civil War.
-In 1947, Forrestal became the first Secretary of Defense, with his department overseeing all three branches of the United States Armed Forces.
+In 1947, James Forrestal became the first Secretary of Defense, with his department overseeing all three branches of the United States Armed Forces.
 Mental illness sent Forrestal into retirement in 1949, and he was replaced successively by Louis A. Johnson who did poorly.
 Then came Marshall, and finally Robert A. Lovett.

 At the Department of State, the key person was Dean Acheson, who replaced Marshall as secretary in 1949.
 The Marshall Plan embodied Acheson's analysis of the European crisis; he designed America's role.
 As tensions mounted with Moscow, Acheson moved from guarded optimism to pessimism.
 He decided negotiations were futile, and the United States had to mobilize a network of allies to resist the Kremlin's quest for world domination, using both military and especially economic power.
 Downplaying the importance of communism in China, Acheson emphasized Europe, and took the lead, as soon as he became Secretary of State in January 1949, to nail down the NATO alliance.
-It worked closely with the major European powers, as well as cooperating closely with Republican Senator Arthur Vandenberg, build bipartisan support at a time when the Republican Party controlled Congress after the 1946 United States elections.
+It worked closely with the major European powers, as well as cooperating closely with Republican Senator Arthur Vandenberg, building bipartisan support at a time when the Republican Party controlled Congress after the 1946 United States elections.
 According to Townsend Hoopes, throughout his long career, Acheson displayed: